digital-chemistry-laboratory/morfeus/docs/buried_volume.rst

 **********

-The percent of buried volume is a measure of the steric hindrance induced by a ligand of a transtion metal complex [1]_.
+The percent of buried volume is a measure of the steric hindrance induced by a ligand of a transition metal complex [1]_.
 A web tool to calculate buried volumes, SambVca, was made available for scientific purposes by Cavallo and co-workers in 2009 [2]_ with version 2 in 2016 [1]_.